Local Area Attractions Near St. Ignace / Mackinac Island KOA Holiday

 The only passageway to Lake Superior, these locks open to ships from all over the world.
 Watch the traffic or take a scheduled boat trip through the locks.

-Kewadin Shores Casino
+Kewadin Casino - St. Ignace

-Kewadin Shores Casino
+Kewadin Casino - St. Ignace

 Colonial Michilimackinac